What to Do When God Seems Slow to Act

+When God seems slow to act on our behalf, what’s our next step?
 Depending on who you talk to, you’ll hear varied opinions on what God is doing in the world today.
-Is God about to pull the plug on time as we know it?
+Is He about to pull the plug on time as we know it?
 Are the bad guys winning?
 How do we make the most of our time here on earth?
-And when God seems slow to act on our behalf, what’s our next step?
+Is God slow to keep His promises?
+What about when God seems late, silent, or distant?

 Heavy questions.
-I was reminiscing about a woman named Martha the other day, and this incident prompted my response to one of those questions:
+I was reminiscing about a woman named Martha, and the following incident prompted my response to one of those questions:

 She introduced herself as the character “Martha,” a keeper of the cave where Jesus was born.
 She and her retired husband had moved to Eureka Springs, she told us, with nothing but an availability and willingness to serve God.
 Her voice increased a few decibels with each sentence as she narrated her familiar script.